songkaili24/Harmony-in-Curves/README.md

 # Components:

-Understand the role of each term in the equation。
+Understand the role of each term in the equation.

 A * sin(a * t) and B * sin(b * t) contribute to the horizontal component.
 C * cos(c * t) and D * cos(d * t) affect the vertical component.